edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.1.md

 |Ice Tea: $4|

 ```
-* You are given the following of coffee and their price above.
+* You are given the following coffee and their prices above.
-	* Create a HTML that has display the title 'Coffee Menu'.
+	* Create a HTML file that has display the title 'Coffee Menu'.
 	* Create a script tag and create a JavaScript function
 		* Create an array that contains both the name and price of each item on the list as a string
 		* Create a for loop, that loops through all the elements and makes them divs, add those divs the page